macloo/Web4Beginners/README.md

 ## CSS stylesheets

 A typical website has its CSS stylesheets stored in a separate directory (folder) from the HTML files.
 Here the stylesheet files are all inside the folder named **styles**.
 (Some people would name the folder **css** instead.)

+## Proper setup of your HTML

+Beginners often pay insufficient attention to the correct structure of the basic document, particularly the required elements in the HEAD section.
+[HEAD.md](HEAD.md) is a guide that briefly explains the role of each line and its proper place and proper style.